RylanMorrison/command-centre/README.md

 ### Rain

 See `modules/rain.py`.
 Uses threads to play the rain sound files found in `assets/`.
-Say `make it rain` to start playback.
-Say `stop now` to stop playback at any time and return to the command centre.
-Command listening is staggered while sound is playing to save resources.
-You may have to speak louder to be heard over the sound.
-Playback loops 3 times for around 40 minutes total playback time.
+Say any phrase containing the word `rain` to start playback.
+Press `Ctrl-C` to stop playback and return to the command centre.
+Play count can be passed to `Rain.play` to loop the audio.

 ## Notes